-Once the Serial Input command "80h" has been input, do not input any command other than the Column Address Change in Serial Data Input command "85h", Auto Program command "10h", Multi Page Program command "11h" or the Reset command "FFh".
+Once the Serial Input command "80h" has been input, do not input any command other than the Column Address Change in Serial Data Input command "85h", Auto Program command "10h" or the Reset command "FFh".

-If a command other than "85h", "10h", "11h" or "FFh" is input, the Program operation is not performed and the device operation is set to the mode which the input command specifies.
+If a command other than "85h", "10h" or "FFh" is input, the Program operation is not performed and the device operation is set to the mode which the input command specifies.